seekhealing/seekhealing.github.io/_sections/events/watm-festival/2020-06-13-1500-destigmatizing-drug-use-in-service-of-connection.md

 calendar-link:
 ---

-SeekHealing and Harmonia co-founders discuss the importance of shifting away from abstinence-culture in how we approach helping people heal from trauma and navigate difficult life experiences.
+SeekHealing, Harmonia, and Western North Carolina AIDS Project leaders discuss the importance of shifting away from abstinence-culture in how we approach helping people heal from trauma and navigate difficult life experiences.